OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 **Applies to:** All add-in types

-Your add-in will often have start-up logic to do things such as:
+Office add-ins often have start-up logic to do things such as:

-- Check that the user's version of Office will support all the Office APIs that your code calls
+- Check that the user's version of Office will support all the Office APIs that your code calls.

-- Ensure the existence of certain artifacts, such as worksheet with a specific name
+- Ensure the existence of certain artifacts, such as worksheet with a specific name.

-- Prompting the user to select some cells in Excel, and then inserting a chart initialized with those selected values
+- Prompting the user to select some cells in Excel, and then inserting a chart initialized with those selected values.

-- Establish bindings
+- Establish bindings.

-- Use the Office dialog API to prompt the user for default add-in settings values
+- Use the Office dialog API to prompt the user for default add-in settings values.

 But your start-up code must not call any Office.js APIs until the library is fully loaded.
 There are two ways that your code can ensure that the library is loaded.
 They are described in the sections below.
 We recommend that you use the newer, more flexible, technique, calling `Office.onReady()`.
-But the older technique, assigning a handler to `Office.initialize`, is still supported.
-See also **Major differences between Office.initialize and Office.onReady()** below.
+The older technique, assigning a handler to `Office.initialize`, is still supported.
+See also [Major differences between Office.initialize and Office.onReady()](#major-differences-between-office-initialize-and-office-onready).

 For more details about the sequence of events when an add-in is initialized, see [Loading the DOM and runtime environment](loading-the-dom-and-runtime-environment.md).